 In addition, the University Student Vetting Committee may call on relevant academic programme experts to seek guidance on any programme specific issues.

 The University Student Vetting Committee shall:

-- Consider information on student disclosures requiring participation in an environment with children or vulnerable persons as part of their academic programme on an individual case by case basis. - Make determinations relating to participation of students in environments with children or vulnerable persons taking consideration of the factors listed in Appendix 2. - Keep relevant records of decisions made.

-Reserve the right to seek character references or other relevant information from applicants for vetting, as deemed necessary by the committee.
+- Consider information on student disclosures requiring participation in an environment with children or vulnerable persons as part of their academic programme on an individual case by case basis. - Make determinations relating to participation of students in environments with children or vulnerable persons taking consideration of the factors listed in Appendix 2. - Keep relevant records of decisions made. - Reserve the right to seek character references or other relevant information from applicants for vetting, as deemed necessary by the committee. - Reserve the right to initiate a risk assessment process in line with the DCU Admissions Disclosure of Offence Protocol.